 Famiglia Olivini, a success story on Lake Garda

 If this wonderful lake landscape did not exist, our longing would probably create it, so much poorer are our travel wishes without Lake Garda.
-And our wine cellars by some fine drops as well.
+And our wine cellars around some fine drops likewise.
 So how happy we are that it exists, the charming, enchanting hilly landscape with its flashing blue in the middle, the peaks of the Dolomites in the distance and that certain expression of serenity and joie de vivre.
-And how happy we are that it is exactly there that we find ourselves, on Lake Garda.
+And how happy we are all the more that it is exactly there that we find ourselves, on Lake Garda.

 To be more precise, to its southernmost tip, near Desenzano, in the heart of the Lugana.
 Here, the Olivini family has owned vineyards on the most beautiful slopes for many generations.
 And they have created a small wine sensation with the Trebbiano di Lugana, which until then was rather inconspicuous, pleasing, but rather labeled as mediocre.
 In only a few years, the winery has succeeded to rise among the best autochthonous Spumanti in Italy with their foaming wine.
 Thereby, the competition to the nearby Franciacorta was not exactly small.
 But nothing ventured, nothing gained.
 And the Olivinis are certainly winners.
 Farm and land have been in the family for generations, the oldest vines are over 50 years old.
 But own wine has not been produced in the old monastery building for so long, the grapes used to be given to other wineries.
 Since 1999, this has changed, fundamentally and rapidly.
 A new wind is blowing through the old monastery building on the shores of the lake, the young have taken over the scepter.
 Or rather, Graziella and Giulio Olivini have handed it over to their three children Giovanni, Giorgio and Giordana.
 Or rather put it in their hearts.
 Since then, things have been running smoothly on the estate; together, the Olivini siblings have made the winery one of the leading wineries on Lake Garda.